-The second most important criterion is to select the type of keys, whether it is the mechanical or chiclet-style keyboard.
+The second most important criterion is selecting the type of keys, whether the mechanical or chiclet-style keyboard.

 Mechanical Key Switches

 Mechanical keyboards are popular for gaming but also for work as well.
-The key caps are normally taller than chiclet keys, which are relatively flat profile.
+The key caps usually are taller than chiclet keys, which are relatively flat profile.

-Most mechanical keycaps are tall and come with switches that have a long travel distance of 4mm, and an actuation distance of 1.9mm.
-One example is the Logitech GX mechanical switches (see right diagram below).
+Most mechanical keycaps are tall and come with switches with a long travel distance of 4mm, and an actuation distance of 1.9mm.
+One example is the Logitech GX mechanical switches (see the right diagram below).

-Logitech also has low-profile keycaps (see left diagram below), and comes with Logitech GL mechanical switches with a travel distance of only 2.7mm and actuation at 1.5mm.
-The short travel distance is quite close to the MX Key or Craft keyboard’s specification even though they are different mechanical versus scissor switches.
+Logitech also has low-profile keycaps (see left diagram below), and comes with Logitech GL mechanical switches with a travel distance of only 2.7mm and actuation of 1.5mm.
+The short travel distance is quite close to the MX Key or Craft keyboard’s specification, even though they are different mechanical versus scissor switches.

-The interesting thing about mechanical keyboards is the replaceable keycaps and the choice of key switches to choose from.
-Users can easily replace the keycaps by using a keycap puller which is sold separately, but the underlying key switches are soldered or hot-swappable depending on the manufacturer.
+An interesting thing about mechanical keyboards is the replaceable keycaps and the choice of key switches to choose from.
+Users can easily replace the keycaps by using a separate keycap puller, but the underlying key switches are soldered or hot-swappable depending on the manufacturer.
 This key switch is the component that gives the clicky sound or tactile feel of a mechanical keyboard.

 The following switches are commonly available for selection:

 Linear switches go down straight with no clicking sound or bumpy feedback.
 This is useful for double-tapping in rapid succession, also ideal for MMO and action games.
 Even though there is no tactile or clicking sound, the actuation point is the same at about mid-way down.
-This means that you do not have to press down fully to work, but since the actuation does not have any feedback, the tendency is to press all the way down.
+This means that you do not have to press down fully to work, but since the actuation does not have any feedback, the tendency is to press down fully.
 This is where tactile feedback or clicking sound helps.

 Tactile switches will provide tactile feedback or a “bump” during actuation, which is typically about half the full travel distance.